deanturpin/superdean.com/README.md

 But do consider an ultrasonic cleaner, like [this one](https://www.amazon.co.uk/DK-SONIC-Household-Ultrasonic-Eyeglasses/dp/B08S6V52MV/).
-Very reasonably priced and cool to use!
+Very reasonably-priced and cool to use.

 ### Degreaser
+Be careful putting your pallet forks in solvent as it can disolve the shellac that holds the pallet jewels in place.

 - Lighter fluid (readily available from a newsagent £2.99)
 - Renata essence £8